MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-lead-scoring.md

 - When the current model is more than three months old.

 >[!NOTE]
->A retrained model might not be published if the accuracy of the model isn't maintained to the standards of the application<!--note from editor: Suggested.-->.
+>A retrained model might not be published if the accuracy of the model isn't maintained to the standards of the application.
 If this occurs, the existing user-published model will be retained.

 ### Manual retraining

-#### Edit the model<!--note from editor: We need to have another H4, so I suggest adding this one.
-Ideally we'd have an introduction above it, but I'm not sure what to suggest to put these two H4s in context.-->
+#### Edit the model

 1. On the predictive lead scoring configuration page, select **Edit model**.

-2. On the **Edit fields**<!--note from editor: The image shows "Edit model", which doesn't match the new image in the next section.--> page, select attributes—including custom attributes—from the lead entity and its related entities (contact and account) to train the model.
+2. On the **Edit model** page, select attributes—including custom attributes—from the lead entity and its related entities (contact and account) to train the model.

     > [!NOTE]
     > To use intelligent fields, go to the following section, [Select intelligent fields](#select-intelligent-fields).